Main Content

 Why is it so important?

 One of the most important tools in a Point and Figure toolbox is the relative strength chart.
-The basic objective of all investors is to outperform the broad averages and the only way to do that is to own securities that are outperforming the averages.
-The best way to tell whether a security is outperforming is to evaluate its performance relative to a market average.
 Historical research validates that owning securities that are demonstrating greater strength relative to others can lead to out performance over time.

-How does CWM use these tools to manage portfolios?
+How does Carlson Wealth Management use these tools to manage portfolios?

-The knowledge required to effectively use the tools of Point and Figure analysis including Relative Strength is not learned in a day.
-It takes years of practice and experience to fully understand, appreciate and effectively implement this information on a day to day basis as a market practitioner.
+The knowledge required to effectively use the tools of Point and Figure analysis including Relative Strength involves years of experience to implement as a market practitioner.
 Point and Figure is not the end all.
 It does not guarantee any results.
-What is does though is to stack the odds of success in the favor of the practitioner disciplined enough to follow the analysis through all market conditions over time and unwavering.
+What it does though is to stack the odds of success in the favor of the practitioner disciplined enough to follow the analysis through all market conditions over time and unwavering.

 How does CWM use this tool to manage portfolios?

-We believe that protecting investor’s principal is paramount.
-Losses are inevitable when investing in the markets, however, preventing large losses is key to not only managing risk allowing investors to sleep at night, but mathematically important to providing the chance to outperform market averages over time.
+Preserving investor’s principal is paramount.
+Losses are inevitable when investing in the markets, however, preventing large losses is key to not only managing risk and allowing investors to sleep at night, but mathematically important to providing the chance to outperform market averages over time.
 If you lose less in a market decline then you have more working for you in a subsequent market rise.